Escher Cooperative House: Work

 In addition to charges, each member is required to contribute time to the upkeep of the house.
 Work generally consists of cleaning or cooking tasks, and it is broken into 3 different units.
-Work for the house includes cooking, cleaning the basement or the kitchen, taking care of the grounds, and holding officer positions this is expected to take three hours each week.
-Suite chores include vacuuming common areas, cleaning the suite kitchens, or serving as suite manager or on the house council (a group of suite elected people chosen to oversee house officers), and is expected to take around 30 minutes each week.
-The third division of labor is to clean hall bathrooms which is split between the members living in the 4 or 5 rooms bordering the bathroom.
+Work for the house includes cooking, cleaning the basement or the kitchen, taking care of the grounds, and/or holding officer positions.
+"House labor" is expected to take three hours each week.
+Suite chores include vacuuming common areas, cleaning the suite kitchens, or serving as suite manager or on the house council (a group of suite elected people chosen to oversee house officers).
+This "suite labor" is expected to take around 30 minutes each week.
+The third division of labor is to clean hall bathrooms, which is split between the members living in the 4 or 5 rooms bordering the bathroom.